rwaldron/tc39-notes/es8/2017-03/mar-21.md

 MM: You're saying stage 1 rather than withdrawing it?

-YK: Yes
+YK: Yes.

-MM: I think it should be withdrawn if it is championless
+MM: I think it should be withdrawn if it is championless.

 AWB: I think it's either withdrawn or it is stage 1.
 But before either of those, we need documentation for why we are making the transition.

 YK: Yes just writing down that we think it shoudl be addressed by wasm will make it easier to address in a year.

 AWB: I'm reluctant to say: "Dan please write up something because there's very little motivation to do the work."
-What I would say that: "The attempt to be withdrawn has been postponed"
+What I would say that: "The attempt to be withdrawn has been postponed".

 WORDS...(lol).

-AK: Is there any advantage to actually remove this from Stage 2
+AK: Is there any advantage to actually remove this from Stage 2?

 AWB: It's not withdrawn until we have the write-up that says it's withdrawn.
 As soon as this disappears, all sorts of people will start asking what's happened, why has this gone away?
 Part of our job is to document why we make decisions.